Command-line interface: Arguments

 file.s is a command-line argument which tells the program rm to remove the file named file.s.

 Some programming languages, such as C, C++ and Java, allow a program to interpret the command-line arguments by handling them as string parameters in the main function.
-Other languages, such as Python, expose operating system specific API (functionality) through sys module, and in particular sys.argv for command-line arguments.
+Other languages, such as Python, expose operating system specific API (functionality) through the sys module, and in particular sys.argv for command-line arguments.

-In Unix-like operating systems, a single hyphen used in place of a file name is a special value specifying that a program should handle data coming from the standard input or send data to the standard output.
+In Unix-like operating systems, a single - used in place of a file name is a special value specifying that a program should handle data coming from the standard input or send data to the standard output.

 Command-line option

 A command-line option or simply option (also known as a flag or switch) modifies the operation of a command; the effect is determined by the command's program.
-Options follow the command name on the command line, separated by spaces.
-A space before the first option is not always required, such as Dir/? and DIR /? in DOS, which have the same effect of listing the DIR command's available options, whereas dir --help (in many versions of Unix) does require the option to be preceded by at least one space (and is case-sensitive).
+Options follow the command name on the command line, separated by, e.g., commas or spaces.
+Separators are not always required, such as Dir/? and DIR /? in DOS, which have the same effect of listing the DIR command's available options, whereas dir --help (in many versions of Unix) does require the option to be preceded by at least one space (and is case-sensitive).

 The format of options varies widely between operating systems.
 In most cases, the syntax is by convention rather than an operating system requirement; the entire command line is simply a string passed to a program, which can process it in any way the programmer wants, so long as the interpreter can tell where the command name ends and its arguments and options begin.

-A few representative samples of command-line options, all relating to listing files in a directory, to illustrate some conventions:
+A few representative samples of command-line options, most relating to listing files in a directory, to illustrate some conventions: